prachisonaje/insurance-fraud-ml/README.md

 - Data Cleaning and Exploratory Data Analysis (EDA)
 - Feature Selection and Outlier Handling
 - Encoding and Preprocessing
-- Model Training and Comparison
+- Model Training
-- Hyperparameter Tuning and Cross-Validation
+- Hyperparameter Tuning
+- Compare models
 - Evaluation using Accuracy, Recall, and F1-score

 ## Models Used